jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 }
 ```

 So you can see that the `ubuntu-k8s.pkr.hcl` file primarily focuses on the structure and form of the build, and it's written in such a way that it can be fairly easily adapted for building other types of VMs.
-I use the variables defined in the `pkrvars.hcl` file to really control the result of the build.
+Very few things in this file would have to be changed since so many of the properties are derived from the variables.

 You can view the full file [here](https://github.com/jbowdre/vsphere-k8s/blob/main/packer/ubuntu-k8s.pkr.hcl).